CodeDreamer06/LibgenMCP/README.md

 *   `sh -c "..."`: Executes the provided string as a shell command.
 *   `cd $(mktemp -d)`: Creates a unique temporary directory and changes the current directory into it.
 This keeps the installation isolated.
-*   `npm install libgen-mcp-server`: Installs your package (and its dependencies) into this temporary directory.
+*   `npm install book-downloader-mcp-server`: Installs your package (and its dependencies) into this temporary directory.
-*   `npx libgen-mcp-server-cli`: Executes the command-line interface (`libgen-mcp-server-cli`) that was made available by installing your package. `npx` handles finding and running the binary.
+*   `npx book-downloader-mcp-server-cli`: Executes the command-line interface (`book-downloader-mcp-server-cli`) that was made available by installing your package. `npx` handles finding and running the binary.

-This ensures the MCP client always uses the latest version of `libgen-mcp-server` available on npm each time it starts (or according to `npm install`'s caching behavior for subsequent runs within the same client session if the temp directory isn't cleared immediately).
+This ensures the MCP client always uses the latest version of `book-downloader-mcp-server` available on npm each time it starts (or according to `npm install`'s caching behavior for subsequent runs within the same client session if the temp directory isn't cleared immediately).

 ## Available Tools

 ### `searchAndDownloadBook`

-Searches LibGen for a specified book and attempts to download it in the preferred format (PDF or EPUB) to your system's default Downloads folder.
+Searches for books using Anna's Archive API and attempts to download them in the preferred format to your system's default Downloads folder.

 **Parameters:**

 *   `query` (string, required): The search term for the book.
 This can be the book's title, author, ISBN, or other relevant keywords.
     *   Example: `"The Hitchhiker's Guide to the Galaxy"`
 *   `format` (string, optional): The preferred book format.
-Accepts 'PDF' or 'EPUB' (case-insensitive).
-Defaults to 'PDF' if not specified.
+Accepts 'PDF', 'EPUB', 'MOBI', 'AZW3', or 'any'.
+Defaults to 'any' if not specified.
     *   Example: `"epub"`
+*   `category` (string, optional): Book categories to search.
+Options include 'fiction', 'nonfiction', 'comic', 'magazine', 'musicalscore', 'other', 'unknown'.
+Defaults to 'fiction, nonfiction'.
+    *   Example: `"fiction, comic"`
+*   `limit` (number, optional): Maximum number of search results to return.
+Defaults to 10.
+    *   Example: `20`
+*   `bookIndex` (number, optional): If provided, selects the book at this index from search results.
+    *   Example: `0`

 **Example Usage (conceptual, depends on your LLM/client):**
-`LLM, please use the libgen-book-finder to find 'Sapiens by Yuval Noah Harari' and download it as an EPUB.`
+`LLM, please use the book-downloader to find 'Sapiens by Yuval Noah Harari' and download it as an EPUB.`

 This would translate to an MCP tool call like:
 `searchAndDownloadBook({ query: "Sapiens by Yuval Noah Harari", format: "epub" })`

 ## How it Works (Briefly)

-1. The `searchAndDownloadBook` tool receives a query and preferred format.
+1. The `searchAndDownloadBook` tool receives a query and optional parameters.
-2. It constructs a search URL for `libgen.is` (this mirror can change).
+2. It constructs an API request to Anna's Archive API via RapidAPI.
-3. It fetches the search results page and parses the HTML to find a matching book and its details page link.
+3. It processes the search results and presents a list of matching books if no specific book index is provided.
-4. It then fetches the book's detail page and tries to find a direct download link.
+4. When a book is selected (either automatically or by the user providing a book index), it fetches additional book information and initiates the download.
-5. If a download link is found, it streams the book content to a file in your OS's default Downloads folder.
+5. The book content is streamed to a file in your OS's default Downloads folder.

 **Important Notes:**

-*   **Reliability:** The success of finding and downloading books heavily depends on the current state of LibGen's website(s) and their HTML structure.
-Changes to their site can break this tool.
+*   **Reliability:** This tool uses the Anna's Archive API which provides a more reliable and consistent experience compared to web scraping methods.
 *   **Download Location:** Books are saved to your operating system's standard Downloads folder (e.g., `~/Downloads` on macOS/Linux, `C:\Users\YourUser\Downloads` on Windows).
-*   **Error Handling:** Basic error handling is in place, but due to the nature of web scraping, not all failure scenarios can be perfectly predicted or handled.
-Check the server console logs for more details if issues occur.
+*   **Error Handling:** Comprehensive error handling is in place to handle various API response scenarios.
-*   **No Browser Simulation:** This tool uses direct HTTP requests (`axios`) and HTML parsing (`cheerio`).
-It does not simulate a full browser environment, so it may not bypass advanced anti-bot measures like JavaScript challenges or complex CAPTCHAs.
+*   **API Key:** The tool uses a RapidAPI key to access the Anna's Archive API.